Ke Huy Quan: 1984–1999: Early career

-1998–2018: Transition into film production
+2000–2020: Acting sabbatical and other work

 As an adult, Quan found it difficult to find acting work in the United States.
 He eventually quit acting and enrolled in the film program at University of Southern California.
+During his time there, he edited a comedy horror short film titled Voodoo alongside his friend and fellow student Gregg Bishop, who directed the film.
+Voodoo won the Audience Award at the 2000 Slamdance Film Festival, and continues to be shown to USC students to this day.
 After graduating from USC, Quan was asked by Corey Yuen to go to Toronto, Ontario, to help choreograph fighting sequences in X-Men (2000).
 For the next decade, he worked behind the scenes on various productions in Asia and the United States.
 He again helped Yuen as a stunt choreographer for The One (2001).
 Quan worked as assistant director on Wong Kar-wai's 2046 (2004).